Abhishek-Verma79/Movie-app/README.md

-# Movie List React App
+# Movie App

-Welcome to the Movie List React App!
+Welcome to the Movie App!
 This is a responsive web application built with React, Redux, Axios, and Tailwind CSS.
 It allows users to browse a list of movies fetched from an external API and mark their favorite movies.

 ## Table of Contents